What is a Pet Passport?

 A licensed veterinarian must issue a non-commercial EU Health Certificate.
 The certificate must then be endorsed by a government veterinarian representing the agency in the origination country that is responsible for the import and export of live animals.

-The EU pet health certificate for Slovakia is good for transports of five or less dogs, cats or ferrets.
-The form is good for four months of travel within the EU if the rabies vaccination documented on the certificate does not expire during that time.
+The EU Health Certificate for Slovakia is good for the transport of five or fewer dogs, cats, or ferrets.
+The form is good for six months of travel within the EU if the rabies vaccination documented on the certificate does not expire during that time.
+(New regulation)

 Steps 3 and 4 apply.
 Step 5 does not apply.